LostXine/open_x_pytorch_dataloader/README.md

 3. If the machine does not have enough RAM: I'm still working on it, stay tuned!

+## TODO
+1. Use `IterableDataset` to save RAM
+2. Filter out the invalid episodes according to [the dataset format](https://github.com/google-research/rlds?tab=readme-ov-file#dataset-format)

 ## Acknowledgment

 I really appreciate the substantial open-sourcing effort contributed by the creators of this extensive dataset.